-The College of Nursing offers a Master of Science in Nursing (MSN) and a Doctorate of Nursing Practice (DNP).
-Graduates are educated for a variety of advanced practice nursing roles, with an emphasis on nursing education, and nurse practitioner.
-Students interact closely with faculty in one-on-one mentoring, seminars, and online classes.
-Clinical opportunities are designed to develop each student’s ability to make decisions, to practice creatively and imaginatively, and to cope with change in a climate of scholarship, discovery, and professional example.
-For additional information, please refer to the “Nursing” chapter in this Graduate Bulletin, e-mail firstname.lastname@example.org/, call (850) 644-3296, or visit http://nursing.fsu.edu/Academics/.
+The College of Nursing offers a Doctor of Nursing Practice (DNP).
+Graduates are educated for a variety of advanced practice nursing roles, with an emphasis as a family practitioner, adult gerontology acute care, psychiatric mental health, lifestyle medicine, and executive health systems leadership.
+Although the content delivery format is online, students interact closely with faculty in a limited number of synchronous one-on-one mentoring, seminars, online class meetings, as well as planned campus visits to support student learning objectives.
+Clinical opportunities are designed to develop each student's ability to make decisions using evidence based critical thinking, practice creatively and imaginatively to improve patient outcomes, as well as how to navigate and manage the changing landscape of scholarship, discovery, and practice in nursing and healthcare.
+For additional information, please refer to the "Nursing" chapter in this Graduate Bulletin, e-mail email@example.com, call (850) 644-3296, or visit https://nursing.fsu.edu/programs.

-The Department of Nutrition, Food and Exercise Sciences trains graduate students to become well-grounded in science; to be able to rely on health and information technologies; to be equipped with critical thinking skills; to possess cross-functional knowledge and skills; and to be able to work in interdisciplinary environments.
+The Department of Nutrition and Integrative Physiology's mission is to contribute to the prevention and/or treatment of chronic diseases through basic and applied research and strong teaching programs that prepare the next generation of scholars and practitioners.
+The department trains graduate students to become well-grounded in science, to be able to rely on health and information technologies, to be equipped with critical thinking skills, to possess cross-functional knowledge and skills, and to be able to work in interdisciplinary environments.
 Programs are dedicated to training researchers and practitioners in techniques necessary for effective intervention for the prevention and/or treatment of chronic diseases.
 Florida State University was the first university to develop majors in nutrition and exercise physiology at both the undergraduate and graduate levels.
 Students are provided with in-depth study of nutrient metabolism, nutrition support in health and disease, health behavior, food science and technology, exercise physiology, and sports sciences.
-Students may pursue degrees at the master’s and doctoral level with options in nutrition and food science and exercise physiology.
-Master’s students are trained as clinical exercise physiologists, as well as in: dietetics, sports nutrition, sports sciences, fitness, nutrition education and health promotion, and as food scientists or technologists.
+Students may pursue degrees at the master's and doctoral levels with options in nutrition and food science and exercise physiology.
+Master's students are trained as clinical exercise physiologists and as food scientists or technologists, and are also trained in: dietetics, sports nutrition, sports sciences, fitness, nutrition education, and health promotion.
 Doctoral graduates are prepared for academic and nonacademic positions.
-For information, please refer to the “Department of Nutrition, Food and Exercise Sciences” chapter in this Graduate Bulletin, call (850) 644-4800 or (850) 644-1828, or visit http://www.chs.fsu.edu/.
+For additional information, please refer to the "Department of Nutrition and Integrative Physiology" chapter in this Graduate Bulletin, call (850) 644-1829, or visit https://humansciences.fsu.edu/.